mattpap/masters-thesis/sphinx/src/introduction.rst

 A word on time measurement
 ==========================

-Throughout this thesis we will measure time of various function and code blocks.
+Throughout this thesis we will measure time of various functions and code blocks.
 For this purpose, we use IPython's built--in timing functions: ``%time`` and ``%timeit``.
 In the cases where we are only interested in approximate results to show the scale of a problem, especially when computations take a lot of time, about half a minute or more, we will use the first variant.
 For precise time